nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1c.
 The employee has already taken leave on the date specified
     * 1c1.
 SudoHR shows an error message.

-      Use case resumes at step 1
+      Use case resumes at step 1.

 * 1d.
 There is no employee with the eid given as input.
     * 1d1.
 SudoHR shows an error message.

-      Use case resumes at step 1
+      Use case resumes at step 1.

-**Use case: UC6 - Add employee's leave in range** **MSS:**
+**Use case: UC7 - Add employee's leave in range** **MSS:**
-1. User inputs a command that adds leaves for a employee with a specific eid from a start date till end date inclusive.
+1. User requests SudoHR to add leaves for a employee with a specific eid from a start date till end date inclusive.
 2. SudoHR informs user that all the employee's leaves has been successfully added.

     Use case ends.

 **Extensions**

 * 1a.
-The given command has invalid inputs
+The given command has invalid inputs.

    * 1a1.
 SudoHR shows an error message.